-You can get by with using the same superline for your leader, but I prefer to run 60- or 80-lb Sufix Fluorocarbon Invisiline.
-Not because I’m worried about them seeing it, but because fluoro has just enough stretch to absorb a bit of the shock to keep the hook from tearing out.
+You can get by with using the same superline for your leader, but I prefer to run 60- or 80-lb fluorocarbon.
+Not because I’m worried about them seeing it, but because fluoro has just enough stretch to help absorb a bit of the shock = to keep the hook from tearing out.

 When making rigs the night before a trip, I’ll tie ‘em up with a snell knot.
 If I’m throwing them together in the boat, I like to use what’s called the spangler knot because it’s cold-fingers and bumpy-boat approved.